osteele/arduino-pwm-explorer/README.md

 # PWM Visualizer

-This is a pair of programs for the Arduino and Processing, to help students develop an understanding of Pulse Width Modulation (PWM).
+This project œcontains a pair of programs for the Arduino and Processing, to help students develop an understanding of Pulse Width Modulation (PWM).

 The Arduino sketch uses a software to control the onboard (and, optionally, an